Western Rail Approach to Heathrow

 The Western Rail Approach to Heathrow is a proposed bi-directional link westward from London's Heathrow Airport to the Great Western Main Line.
 It would thus run, in council areas, from Greater London under Iver, South Bucks, Buckinghamshire to Langley, Slough.
 Beginning at Heathrow Terminal 5 station, it would run via a tunnel to a junction east of Langley station, therefore allowing trains to run to and from destinations in the west: Slough, Reading and beyond.
-When completed, it would improve rail connections to Heathrow from the Thames Valley as well as from South West England, South Wales and The Midlands.
-It would also reduce congestion at London Paddington station by removing the need, which presently exists, for passengers from Heathrow who are bound for those regions, to travel to Hayes and Harlington and then change at Reading or to make their interchange at Paddington, central London.
-Paddington would remain an interchange for services to/from Euston, Saint Pancras and London generally and a little of the Great Western Main Line would gain rail capacity as many services would take the resultant side loop via Heathrow.
+When completed, it would improve rail connections to Heathrow from the Thames Valley as well as from South West England, South Wales and the Midlands.
+It would also reduce congestion at London Paddington by reducing the number of journeys via that station.

 The rail link was first announced in 2012.
-The £900m link was brought to a “controlled pause” by Network Rail in January 2021 as a result of the impact of Covid-19 on the aviation industry raising concerns that the project may never be put into place.
+The £900 million project was brought to a "controlled pause" by Network Rail in January 2021 as a result of the impact of COVID-19 restrictions on the aviation industry, raising concerns that the project may never be put into place.

 Announcements

 The project was announced by the Department of Transport in July 2012.
-Theresa Villiers, the rail minister at the time, included the project in the High Level Output Statement published in 2012.
+Theresa Villiers, the rail minister at the time, included it in the High Level Output Statement published in 2012.
 This stated 'The Government wishes to see a new railway link to give western rail access to Heathrow Airport' but did not commit to the scheme, making it 'subject to a satisfactory business case and the agreement of acceptable terms with the Heathrow aviation industry'.

 The Airports Commission has expressed support for the link and included it in its 2014 report on the Expansion of Heathrow Airport.